-To use term frequency, we need to create computed field for each profile in Sitecore Tracking field and during products indexing duplicate profile key name (or ID) n times, where n – profile key value.
-E.g. if you are searching for products with “entertainment” profile key, products where this key was mentioned more times would be higher – which is obviously a part of the goal.
+To use term frequency, we need to **create computed field for each profile **in Sitecore Tracking field and **during products indexing duplicate profile key name **(or ID) n times, where n - profile key value.
+E.g. if you are searching for products with an “entertainment” profile key, products where this key was mentioned more times would be higher - which is obviously a part of the goal.

 Another part is to give a higher score to terms which are more relevant to visitors profile and here boosting would take place, as we could add individual boost values to terms according to profile keys in visitors profile.